Lethal Suarez gives Uruguay 2-1 win over England

 Suarez took advantage of slack defending to fire the ball past England keeper Joe Hart five minutes from time having been restored to the lineup after recovering from knee surgery.

-He had given Uruguay the lead by nodding in Edinson Cavani's cross after 39 minutes before Wayne Rooney equalized in the second half with his first ever World Cup goal.
+He had given Uruguay the lead by nodding in Edinson Cavani's cross after 39 minutes before Wayne Rooney equalised in the second half with his first ever World Cup goal.

 The result meant Uruguay joined Italy and Costa Rica on three points and left England at the bottom of the group after two straight losses.
 Italy play Costa Rica on Friday.